gusnips/vimeo-js-api/README.md

 api.removeEvent('pause');
 ```

-+ 'pause' Trigger whenever the user or you via api pause the video
++ `pause` Trigger whenever the user or you via api pause the video

 ```js
 api.onPause(function(event) {